kivy/pyjnius/docs/source/api.rst

     .. attribute:: __javaconstructor__

         If not set, we assume the default constructor takes no parameters.
-        Otherwise, it can be a list of all possible signatures of the constructor.
+        Otherwise, it can be a list of all possible signatures and if it can take a variable number of arguments or not as parameters of the constructor.
 For example, a reflection of the String java class would look like::